 Robert was the Lincoln's oldest son.
 He was never as close to his father as the younger boys.
 He was a young adult when the Lincolns arrived in Washington, much older than his two younger brothers.
 He served briefly in the Civil War and studied law at Harvard University, and served as Secretary of War and Ambassador to Great Britain in future Republican administrations.
 In later life, problems developed between Robert and his mother.
 He had her briefly committed to an asylum.
 This cause disagreements within the family.
 Robert at the end of his life was buried as a veteran in Arlington Cemetery, apart from his parents and brothers.

-The Lincoln's second son, Eddie was born on March 10, 1846, in the Lincoln home on Eighth and Jackson Streets.
+The Lincoln's second son, Eddy was born on March 10, 1846, in the Lincoln home on Eighth and Jackson Streets.
 He was named after Edward Baker, a friend and political ally of Lincoln's.
-Eddie only lived to be 3 years and ten months old.
-After a long illness he died in the family home on February 1, 1850.
+One authority tells us that, "Both Abraham and Mary only spelled his name Eddy in all letters they ever wrote."
+[Justin] Eddy only lived to be 3 years and 10 months old.
+After a long illness he died in the family home (February 1, 1850).
 Because he died so young, little is known of his still-developing personality, only a few impressions of him have survived.
 Mrs. Lincoln wrote of an occasion when Robert brought home a kitten.
-When Eddie "spied it his tenderness broke forth, he made them bring it water, fed it with bread himself, with his own dear hands, he was a delighted little creature over it...."
-On the day that Lincoln said farewell to the people of Springfield as he left for the White House, he thought of Eddie.
+When Eddy "spied it his tenderness broke forth, he made them bring it water, fed it with bread himself, with his own dear hands, he was a delighted little creature over it...."
+On the day that Lincoln said farewell to the people of Springfield as he left for the White House, he thought of Eddy.
 Summing up what Springfield had meant to him, he said: "To this place, and the kindness of these people, I owe everything.
 Here I have lived a quarter of a century and have passed from a young to an old man.
 Here my children have been born and one is buried."

 The third Lincoln child, Willie, was born on December 21, 1850, in the family home in Springfield.
 He was named for his Uncle William Wallace, who married Mary Todd Lincoln's sister Frances.
 Willie was described as being amiable, cheerful, mature for his age, and the son who was the most popular with his playmates.
 His mother said that Willie "was a very beautiful boy, with a most spiritual expression of face."
 However, the use of the word "spiritual" here does not mean that he was not ready to join his younger brother Tad in pranks and mischief whenever the occasion presented itself.
 He was the apple of his father's eye.
 Willie could do no wrong in his father's eyes.
 Willie died in the White House on February 20, 1862, at the age of 11, while his father was President.
 It was one of the saddest events in the White House.
 His death was a devastating blow to his parents, and it cast a dark shadow over the remaining years of Lincoln's Presidency, already made tragic by the Civil War.
 Lincoln grieved silently in his son's bedroom for 2 days.
 Mary wailed for days.